Someone who really gets you your ADHD.

 Those nasty negative thoughts.
 That silent voice in your head.
 Heart-pounding anxiety.
 Worried thoughts that morph into frightening scenarios.
 Terrifying visions stuck in your head that won't go away.
 Negative thoughts are unpleasant, scary, and the cause of anxiety....read more

 I always wanted to be famous.
 I dreamt of dancing on Broadway.
 I practiced the speech I would give when my name was called at the Oscars.
 That didn't happen.
 I found fame on the Internet.
-In October of 2014, I submitted my weekly article to Lifehack.org just as...read more
+In October of 2014, I submitted my weekly article to Lifehack.org just as I had...read more

 Unless you are a person with an ADHD brain, it's hard to believe that ADHD is real.
 People usually think it’s an excuse or nonsense.
 If you have ADHD, you remember being the child who stared out the window while the teacher was talking.
 Or maybe you were clowning...read more